The use of conversational AI in banking has come a long way, but it has an even longer way to go before achieving widespread utility.

 Chatbot use, while growing, still lags far behind mobile apps and websites as channels customers use for customer service.

 One reason for this disparity is that when building chatbots or any conversational AI tool, most firms focus on the tech aspect and not as much on design.
 Simply put, many aren’t appealing to use.

 “This is basic, but if designers are not yet an integral part of your chatbot efforts, it’s urgent to make it happen,” Forrester notes.
 “If you don’t have the organizational power to make it happen unilaterally…make the case to those who do.
 If you’re a product or dev leader, recruit your design colleagues immediately to join the organization’s chatbot efforts.”

 - True Conversational AI Solutions Eluding Financial Institutions

-- Six AI and Big Data Trends in Banking for 2022
+- Six AI and Big Data Trends in Banking

 - Banking Must Use Real-Time Insight to Improve Customer Experiences